 Things are pretty calm, so why would I rock the boat?
 Because I want another baby dammit!

-I was always told ‘Two is good company, three is a crowd’ or ‘No one wants to be a third wheel’ and the very worst ‘Bad things happen in threes’.
+I was always told ‘Two is good company, three is a crowd’ or ‘No one wants to be the third wheel and be a third child’ and the very worst ‘Bad things happen in threes’.
 What the hell did three do to cop such a bad rap?

 I kind of think ‘Two is company but three is a party’ or ‘Trikes are so much more stable’ and ‘Third time lucky’ maybe because I’m a fairly positive kind of person, or maybe it’s because I’m a Gemini and see both sides to everything…or maybe it’s because I’m just trying to talk myself into just one more baby before I’m 40.